A big, juicy chop is a sweet match for any kind of stone fruit. Fan a few slices over chewy farro, and top with dark cherries and bright herbs.

 Preheat the oven to 425°F. Remove the pork chop from the brine and pat dry with paper towels.
 Thickly slice half of the red onion (you should have about 2 cups).

 Meanwhile, using a paring knife or your fingers, split the cherries in half and pull out the pits, just like you would with an olive.
-Chop the parsley, including some of the stems (you should have about 1 cup chopped).
+Chop the parsley, including some of the stems.
 Mince ½ clove of garlic, if using.
 In a bowl, combine the cherries, parsley, and garlic.
-Drizzle with the juice of the lemon and 1 tablespoon olive oil, season with salt, and toss to coat.
+Drizzle with the juice of ½ lemon and 1 tablespoon olive oil, season with salt, and toss to coat.

 While the pork is resting, return the pan to low heat.
 Add the farro, stirring to combine and warm through, 2 minutes.
 Season with salt to taste.
 Thinly slice the pork across the grain.

 Spoon the farro onto plates, with the sliced pork on the side.
-Top with the cherry tabbouleh and serve warm.
+Top with the cherry mixture and serve warm.